ArtfulCoder/kubernetes/docs/user-guide/services.md

 Traffic from the external load balancer will be directed at the backend `Pods`, though exactly how that works depends on the cloud provider.
+Some cloud providers allows the load-balancer-ip to be specified.
+In those cases, the load-balancer will be created with the user-specified load-balancer-ip.
+If the "loadBalancerIP" field is not specified, an ephemeral IP will be assigned to the loadBalancer.

 ## Shortcomings